<<opportunity or desire to do wrong>>

 This is an opportunity to say to Jesus, 'I love you more'

-as disobedience).
-Our decision determines if we experience God’s blessing and life, through denial to the flesh as we obey Him, or the way of defeat, curse and death by disobeying Him through giving in to the demands of the body (Jn 10:10).
+God’s blessing and life, through denial to the flesh as we obey Him, or the way of defeat, curse and death by disobeying Him through giving in to the demands of the body (Jn 10:10).
 Experiencing the temptation itself is not sin, it is giving in to it which is.
 Temptation is Satan’s ploy to lead people astray; as every person is tempted by their own evil desires this requires our self-discipline to resist the oppression or influence of being ‘encouraged’ into sinful behaviour (Jas 1:14,15, 4:7).
 However by repeatedly yielding to temptation our resolve is weakened and its power over us increases, so the Bible counsels is do not give the devil any foothold in your life or legitimate reason to harass, instead turn away from wickedness making your body the slave not master (Rom 6:16; 1 Cor 9:27; 2 Tim 2:19; 1 Pet 5:8,9).

 The nature of temptation

 There are four distinct phases of temptation: it starts with a thought – everyone is tempted, but if not repelled at once it becomes imagination – picturing yourself doing evil; this rouses the desire to do evil, which urges action.
 Avoiding temptation by keeping out of the ‘enemy territory’ – is next in importance to resisting temptation (2 Tim 2:22).
 This may involve removing yourself from the source, be it people, places, things or situations.